 When Should I Apply?

-Admission to the Post-Master’s Program is offered only once per year (Fall).
-The deadline for applying for spring admission is October 9th, 2012 and for fall admission is January 8th, 2013.
+Admission to the Post-Master’s Certificate Program is offered only once per year (Fall).
+The deadline for applying is January 14th, 2014.

 What Will I Gain From Completing the Program?